1st Edition

 Biography

-Erin L. Borry (she/her) is Associate Professor and Director of the Master of Public Administration Program in the Department of Political Science and Public Administration at the University of Alabama at Birmingham, USA.
+Erin L. Borry (she/her) is an associate professor and graduate program director in the Department of Political Science and Public Administration at the University of Alabama at Birmingham.
 Her research interests include rules, red tape, social equity, and public administration in pop culture.
-She has published in Public Administration Review, Public Administration, International Public Management Journal, Public Integrity, Journal of Public Affairs Education and American Review of Public Administration among others.
+She has published in journals such as Public Administration Review, Public Administration, International Public Management Journal, Public Integrity, Journal of Public Affairs Education, and American Review of Public Administration, among others.

 “This book is a gem!
 Borry and Jones provide a comprehensive text for any faculty member looking to innovate their teaching, using popular culture from film and television as an effective educational tool to enhance lessons in the classroom that are proven to be advantageous to student learning outcomes, as well as priming students with the tools and education needed to be effective future leaders.”